Were Ilu (woreda): History

-Astounded by the wealth and workmanship, the Yemeni chronicler of Ahmed Gragn notes: "The imam asked all the Arabs who were with him, ‘Is there the like of this church, with its images and its gold, in Byzantium, or in India, or in any other place?'
+Astounded by the wealth and workmanship, the Yemeni chronicler of Ahmad ibn Ibrahim al-Ghazi notes: "The imam asked all the Arabs who were with him, ‘Is there the like of this church, with its images and its gold, in Byzantium, or in India, or in any other place?'
 They replied, ‘We never saw or heard of its like in Byzantium or India or anywhere in the world.